Contents

 The corresponding instructions will follow shortly.

-The locomotive BR212-FW is used for shuttle train operations.
-The locomotive BR365 is not needed and will be removed from the layout.
+The locomotive BR212-FW is used for shuttle train service.
+The locomotive BR365 is not needed, it is removed from the layout.

 The scenario used here for automated train operation is as follows: